PombertLab/SYNY/README.md

 #### PAF metrics

 When computing pairwise genome alignments with [minimap2](https://github.com/lh3/minimap2), PAF metrics will also be calculated independently to help assess the outcome of these alignments.
-These metrics are available in the `ALIGNMENTS/METRICS/` subdirectory, with simple alignment length <i>vs.</i> sequence similarity (%) scatter plots available in PNG format.
-As a rule of thumb, pairwise alignments featuring low sequence identity (%) might struggle to identify colinear segments.
+These metrics are available in the `ALIGNMENTS/METRICS/` subdirectory, with alignment length <i>vs.</i> sequence similarity (%) scatter plots available in PNG format.

-##### Example of a scatter plot generated from the minimap2 pairwize alignments (PAF) files
+##### Example of a scatter plot summarizing metrics from minimap2 PAF files:

 <p align="left">
   <img src="https://github.com/PombertLab/SYNY/blob/main/Images/WM276_vs_JEC21.metrics.png">